T3Marius/StoreCore/README.md

 Port = 3306

 [MainConfig]
 MenuType = "t3"              # there are only 2 menus, screen or t3.
 StartCredits = 0             # How much credits a new player will have at start.
 PlaytimeInterval = 60        # Each second player will be awarded with credits for activity.
 Put 0 to disabled it.
 CreditsPerInterval = 0       # How many credits player gets per activity interval.
 Put 0 to disable it.
 CreditsPerKill = 0           # How many credits player gets from a kill.
 Put 0 to disable it.
 CreditsPerRoundWin = 0       # How many credits player gets after winning a round.
 Put 0 to disable it.
+ShowCreditsOnRoundEnd = true # true = all credits message will be in only one message on round end.
 IgnoreWarmup = true          # Give credits during warmup? true to not or false to do.

 [Multiplier]
-CreditsPerInterval = { "@css/vip" = 2, "@css/root" = 4 }        # credits per interval multiplier for these flags.
+CreditsPerInterval = { "@css/vip" = 2, "@css/root" = 4 }        # credits multiplier for these flags.
 CreditsPerKill = { "@css/vip" = 2, "@css/root" = 4 }
 CreditsPerRoundWin = { "@css/vip" = 2, "@css/root" = 4 }